About this listing

 When you decide to visit South America, the pretty cities of Miraflores and Lima should be your first consideration.
 Various activities are always taking place here, apart from the opportunity to:

-At dusk, on your way back from downtown Lima, you may want to enjoy marvelous Parque de las Aguas / Circuito Mágico del Agua (Magic Water Circuit) at Parque de la Reserva (Av Arequipa, Block 10)--a large park with assorted fountains, about a dozen of them, combining water, light and sound in Jesús María district--halfway between Lima and Miraflores.
+At dusk, on your way back from downtown Lima, you may want to enjoy marvelous Parque de las Aguas / Circuito Mágico del Agua (Magic Water Circuit) at Parque de la Reserva (Av Arequipa, Block 10)--two-in-one large park with assorted fountains, about a dozen of them, combining water, light and sound in Jesús María district--halfway between Lima and Miraflores.
 It holds a Guinness Record.

 WE LOOK FORWARD TO YOUR VISIT.